nateKlaux/Naviga.Docs/Solicitor Concierge/configure_a_sales_product.md

 5. Add your desired BPs.
 Select the billing products window, then double-click or drag your desired BP.
 To continue with the example, this would be any Sunday Only BPs.
 6. Add an optional configuration with the steps below.
 Otherwise, select the **active** box then select **save**.

-**NOTE**: If you do not see a desired BP, make sure you have assigned it an [Available Area](example.com).
+**NOTE**: If you do not see the desired BP, make sure you have assigned it an [Available Area](example.com).
 BPs without an assigned Available area _will not_ display here.

 Optionally, you can configure your SP further: